Hermsi1337/docker-ark-server/README.md

 Thus, the tags are reffering to the ARK-Server-Tools version which is used by the corresponding image.

 ## Usage
+### ⚠️ Windows / WSL Notice ⚠️
+**Mount the container volumes directly inside WSL's filesystem.** Mounting them inside a filesystem managed by Windows causes the installation to be painfully slow or even get stuck.

 ### Startup your ARK-Server
 #### Basic configuration
 The basic configuration of your server is done by using environment variables when starting the container: